wujy28/tp/docs/DeveloperGuide.md

    3. Test case: `edit i/T7654321A`<br>
       Expected: No patient is edited.
 Error details shown in the status message.
 Patient's details remains the same.

-   4. Other incorrect edit commands to try: `edit`, `edit i/T0264782A n/Mary Jane` (where a patient with ic number `T0264782A` does not exist)<br>
+   4. Other incorrect edit commands to try: `edit`, `edit i/T0264782A n/Mary Jane` (where a patient with IC number `T0264782A` does not exist)<br>
-      Expected: Similar to previous.
+      Expected: Similar to the previous case.

 ### Editing a patient record

 1. Editing a patient's record

-   1. Prerequisite: Have our sample patient list loaded OR add a patient with IC number t7654321a.
+   1. Prerequisites: Have our sample patient list loaded OR add a patient with IC number `T7654321A`.

    2. Test case: `record i/T7654321A o/Broken Arm di/Hairline fracture tp/Cast for 2 days`<br>
-      Expected: Record of the patient with IC number `T7654321A` is edited to have `Broken Arm` as initial observation , `Hairline fracture` as diagnosis, and `Cast for 2 days` as treatment plan.
+      Expected: Record of the patient with IC number `T7654321A` is edited to have `Broken Arm` as initial observation, `Hairline fracture` as diagnosis, and `Cast for 2 days` as treatment plan.
 Details of the edited record is shown in the status message.
 Patient's record is updated in UI.

    3. Test case: `record i/T7654321A`<br>